 Please call : 503-222-2222.

-safe return of stolen pet” No questions asked.
-Give them your
+return of stolen pet” No questions asked.
+Give them your telephone#.

-professionally trained K-9 Search dog teams to track missing persons
+trained K-9 Search dog teams to track missing persons or pets.

-documented successful search dog team in the world for tracking
+successful search dog team in the world for tracking missing persons or

 The most often asked questions.

-Canada.
+year old in Canada.
 We tracked him a year after he disappeared and both

 nasal passages keep moist so they can smell the scent trail.